monitorjbl/user-service/README.md

 ## Development

-To build this app locally, you will need Maven 3.5+ and Java8+.
+To build this app locally, you will need Maven 3.5+ and Java 8+.

 ```
 git clone https://github.com/monitorjbl/user-service.git